 From the trail kiosk at the Peak-to-Peak Highway and Magnolia Road parking lot, head up the newly rerouted Aspen Alley Trail #342A

 (thanks Boulder Mountainbike Alliance!).
 Climb this nice singletrack until it tops out and begin descending.
 There is one trail intersection where you'll want to bear right and stay on the new Aspen Alley Trail #342A

-(thanks BMA!).
+and another to stay left.
 This part of the trail is extremely fun - with rollers, jumps, and berms with a number of alternate lines with features.
 Continue on Aspen Alley and cross Sugar Magnolia #926

 .
 Aspen Alley will spit you out at the far end of Haul Road - cross the road and begin to climb the newly rerouted Lookout Trail #926

 (thanks NATO!).
 Lookout currently dumps you out on an old road (reroutes are in the works).
 Keep on the most heavily used route until you come to a gate and then hang a right on the road.

 Not too far along there will be another right hand turn on Hobbit 3 #927